Jopsakee/SteamRecProject/README.md

 # SteamRecProject

-SteamRecProject is an AI-driven recommendation system designed to suggest new Steam games to players based on their existing library and playtime behavior.
+**SteamRecProject** is an AI-driven recommendation system designed to suggest new Steam games to players based on their existing library and play behavior.
 The system leverages both content-based and collaborative filtering techniques to provide personalized recommendations.

-## Data Collection
+## 📂 Data Collection

-To populate the local game catalog, we use a custom scraper to fetch data from Steam.
-Use the following commands to execute the scraping pipeline:
+To populate the local game catalog, we use a custom Python scraper to fetch data directly from Steam.
+Use the following commands in your terminal to execute the scraping pipeline:

 1. **Fetch the list of all apps:**
    ```bash